Great Midwest Trivia Contest: History

-The contest was founded in 1966 by James Bailey deRosset as an alternate for a serious academic retreat with professors (called "Encampment Weekend"). deRosset visited his girlfriend at Beloit College; he was disappointed with Beloit trivia contest and had ideas on how he wanted to improve on their contest. deRosset spoke with his friend, Junior Dave Pfleger, who worked at WLFM and arranged airtime.
+The contest was founded in 1966 by James Bailey deRosset as an alternate for a serious academic retreat with professors (called "Encampment Weekend"). deRosset visited his girlfriend at Beloit College; he was disappointed with Beloit's trivia contest and had ideas on how he wanted to improve on their contest. deRosset spoke with his friend, Junior Dave Pfleger, who worked at WLFM and arranged airtime.
 The first contest consisted of questions in four categories (television, rock 'n' roll music, comic books, and movies) that were written by deRosset and his friends.
 The first question asked in 1966 was "Who was Superman's father?" (answer Jor-El).
 The first winners received a broken refrigerator as their prize.

 It may be the oldest college-based radio trivia contest in the United States.
 Lawrence's inaugural edition on April 29, 1966, predates both the presumed May debut of the biannual Williams College Trivia Contest by a week or so and the February 1969 debut of the Stevens Point Media Trivia Contest by three years.
 However, the precise date of the first Williams contest is not known; before its playing schedule was standardized, spring semester Williams Trivia games were sometimes held as early as February and March.

 Teams originally had to be within about 30 mi to receive the FM signal for WLFM.
 The radio station changed to internet broadcast and the first internet-only contest was held in 2006.

 The 50th annual contest was held in 2015 and it featured teams as far away as Sweden.
 The question difficulty had grown significantly because the teams could quickly find answers to simple questions using Google and the internet.
 Several Head Masters and deRosset returned for the contest.
 The contest had amassed over 18,000 questions in 2450 hours of competition by the end of the 2014 contest.
 The 50th contest featured one question per hour taken from a previous contest.

 The 56th annual contest was held in 2021, and was held virtually instead of on WLFM radio as a response to the COVID-19 pandemic.
 The contest was streamed via Twitch.
 Contestants submitted results via a Discord phone answering system as well as a Google form instead of solely via telephone.
 This method continued to be used for the 57th contest.

-The 58th annual contest is being held in 2023 and saw the erection of the "Trivia Flag" on the cupola of Lawrence University's Main Hall, an ode to year's theme: pirates.
+The 58th annual contest was held in 2023 and saw the erection of the "Trivia Flag" on the cupola of Lawrence University's Main Hall, an ode to the year's theme: pirates.